AnasBarakat01/Best-Scenario-of-SignUp-LogIn/README.md

     - "ActivationMail" has 2 important dunctions :
        - **envelope()**, where I determine the subject of the message
        - **content()**, where I determine the view file (of '.blade.php' extension), that will be sent to the user.
 I can design it as I want using HTML, CSS, JavaScript, ...
+         In my case the view file that will be sent is the "message.blade.php" file.

 ## User Activate His Account